SteveJustin1963/tec-FORTH/README.md

 # Method

 * Need Serial IO
-No code released for BitBang (Robertson 2019) tec-BANG not ready (Justin 2020)
+No code released for BitBang (Robertson 2019) and "tec-BANG" not ready (Justin 2020).
 Bens Serial IO addon https://github.com/SteveJustin1963/tec-SERIAL-BG not avail, he is developing it into Video card, TBA (Gremmett 2019)

 * Need UART